 Accreditation Timeline of ABHES

 The initial ABHES accreditation timeline has two cycles in a year which the first begins in February and continues till May for a review in July and the other which begins in August and continues till early November for a review in January.

-SERs are granted to the institution 12-18 months in prior to the expiry of the accreditation grant.
-Selected schools receive SERs and renewal application in January and June of each year.
+SERs are granted to the institution 12-18 months before the expiry of the accreditation grant.
+Selected schools receive SERs and renewal applications in January and June of each year.

-A year prior to the SER deadline, the applicants are required to attend the Accreditation Workshop.
+A year before the SER deadline, the applicants are required to attend the Accreditation Workshop.

 Accreditation workshops are held in February, April, September, and October.
 Participants better understand accreditation standards and procedures and also share the experience with other schools striving towards meaningful self-evaluation.